This page is to provide information to the public, other organisations and people sleeping rough

 SSAFA - provides lifelong support to anyone who is currently serving or has ever served in the Royal Navy, the Royal Marines, the British Army or the Royal Air Force.
 Support and advice is provided to veterans who are rough sleeping.
+Tel: 0800 7314880

-There is only one hostel in East Lindsey which is based in Skegness.
+The main hostel in East Lindsey is based in Skegness.
 There is high demand for this hostel and applicants will normally need a local connection.
 Referrals must be made by a professional and further information can be obtained through any agency the rough sleeper is working with.

-The only direct access hostel in Lincolnshire is the NOMAD Night Shelter, Lincoln.
-The hostel is open from 8.30pm until 8.00am each day.
+The only direct access hostel in Lincolnshire is the NOMAD Night Shelter, St Rumbold Street, Lincoln.
+The hostel is open from 9.00pm until 6.00am each day.
 For further details contact the shelter directly

-It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse.
+It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse or certain previous convictions.

-Wherever possible, it is important to ask for assistance with obtaining accommodation during the daytime.
-Obtaining accommodation outside of office hours, particularly late at night is very difficult.
+Whenever possible, it is important to ask for assistance with obtaining accommodation during office hours as finding accommodation outside office hours, particularly late at night is very difficult.

 SEVERE WEATHER CONDITIONS

-During periods of severe weather such as winter conditions where the temperature is zero or below all rough sleepers will be offered accommodation if the Council is made aware that assistance is required.
-Usually this will be accommodation at a hostel which could be outside of the East Lindsey district if there are no options available within the district or the rough sleeper has connections to other areas of the country.
+During periods of severe weather such as winter conditions the government recommend that where the temperature is zero or below for 3 consecutive nights, all rough sleepers should be offered accommodation.
+Please contact us to make us aware of any rough sleepers who need assistance.
+Accommodation will usually be a hostel which could be outside of the East Lindsey district if there are no options available within the district or the person sleeping rough has connections to other areas of the country.
 If they have no where to go in the daytime please contact 01507 613135 for advice.